 These blocks can contain text or images with captions.
 And you can re-arrange them by dragging and dropping.

 After creating a custom page or gallery, a floating menu lets you edit the characteristics of the elements.
-You have to get used to it but it allows you to change colours, fonts, and headers in a few clicks.
+You have to get used to it but it allows you to change colors, fonts, and headers in a few clicks.

 Automatically Resizes Your Photos